-NTE 333 Earlier Pauline Epistles (3 hours, either semester or summer)
+NTE 333 Early Pauline Epistles (3 hours, either semester or summer)

-This course surveys Paul's letters to the Thessalonians and Corinthians, with some attention to major Pauline doctrinal themes and their application to personal and institutional problems of typical first-century churches.
-Prerequisites: BIB 213 and NTE 123.
+This course focuses upon an inductive study of Paul's letters to the Thessalonians and Corinthians.
+Attention will be directed to the major pauline themes and their application to the personal and corporate life of the believer.
+Prerequisites: BIB 213 and NTE 123